Randy Blythe: Professional career

 In April 2020, Blythe and Scottish brewery BrewDog announced a collaboration that yielded a non-alcoholic beer named "Ghost Walker".
 The name is taken from the Lamb of God song "Ghost Walking" which is on their 2012 album Resolution.
 Blythe wrote the lyrics to the song whilst beginning his journey to live an alcohol-free lifestyle.
 Blythe also made a cameo appearance in the 2020 film Hairmetal Shotgun Zombie Massacre: The Movie.
 In June of that year Lamb of God released their 10th studio album a self titled record, their most recent record Omens was released in 2022.

 Blythe played the recurring character Dom, leader of a veteran band called Over It All, in the 2021 an American musical drama television Paradise City.

 On February 18, 2025, Blythe released his second book Just Beyond the Light.
 Just like his first book, with its first week sales, it made the Publishers Weekly non-fiction National Best Sellers list.
 Blythe also narrated the audio book version of Just Beyond the Light.
-The book touches upon struggles in Blythe’s personal life and struggles while also touching upon his love of surfing, he has claimed “it's a collection of thoughtful and inspiring essays that explore the human condition.”
+The book touches upon struggles in Blythe’s personal life while also touching upon his love of surfing, he has claimed “it's a collection of thoughtful and inspiring essays that explore the human condition.”

-Lyrical styles and influences
+Artistry

-Blythe's lyrics touch upon politics, war, existential questions and his own personal challenges—touring exhaustion, substance abuse, depression.
-He also leaves the lyrics up to interpretation once stating on their 2022 album Omens “I don’t really want to give the play-by-play on what each song is about because I think it robs each person of the experience of making that music their own.”
+Blythe's lyrics touch upon politics, war, existentialism, and his own personal challenges such as touring exhaustion, substance abuse, and depression.
+He also leaves the lyrics up to interpretation, once stating on their 2022 album Omens: "I don’t really want to give the play-by-play on what each song is about because I think it robs each person of the experience of making that music their own."

-Blythe cites early influence from hardcore and grind-style metal.
-For example, he named Lee Dorrian (of Napalm Death) and Kevin Sharp (of Brutal Truth) as his 2 major vocal influences.
+Blythe stated that when he first started learning how to scream, it was initially a joke.
+He recalled: "I thought it was stupid and funny, and so here I am.
+Never ever ever ever did I take it seriously...
+I never ever thought I would be in a heavy metal band either.
+I thought I was gonna be the south’s version of Johnny Rotten or Iggy Pop."
+Blythe cites early influence from hardcore and grind-style metal; he named Lee Dorrian (of Napalm Death) and Kevin Sharp (of Brutal Truth) as his 2 major vocal influences.
 He also acknowledged that while he's in a metal band, much of his musical foundation came from punk and hardcore, not just traditional metal.
+He eventually began incorporating clean singing into Lamb of God's music as well.